bitnami/charts/bitnami/kibana/README.md

 ## Upgrading

+### To 7.12.0

+This major version or later are including x-pack plugin installed by default.
+Follow official documentation to use it.
+And the license change to Elastic License 2.0

 ### To 6.2.0

 This version introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.